Breezeemr/hitch2/docs/CURATOR.md

 ### :hitch2.def.curator/curation-changes
 This function is called every time a var is demanded returns this curator with its `get-curator` call.
-Most of the time when a var selects you as it's curator it expects that you will set it's value through set-projections field of the node
+Most of the time when a var selects you as it's curator it expects that you will set it's value through `set-projections` field of the node
 ### :hitch2.def.curator/observed-value-changes
 This function is called every time the value of a demanded descriptor changes.
-This will not be called until the curator has demanded other descriptors through the change-focus field of the curator node.
+This will not be called until the curator has demanded other descriptors through the `change-focus` field of the curator node.
 ### :hitch2.def.curator/apply-command
 This function is called for every command applied to the curator descriptor of a var managed by the curator descriptor.
 ### :hitch2.def.curator/flush-tx
 This function is called every time a curator transaction was started and the hitch graph has reached a fixed point.
-It gives you a chance to change-focus or set-projections
+It gives you a chance to `change-focus` or `set-projections`
 ### :hitch2.def.curator/finalize
 function is called every time a curator transaction was started and the hitch graph has reached a fixed point and all transactions have been flushed.
-It is commonly used as one last chance to use data batched to state to build a large command for the outbox
+It this It is function cannot add to `change-focus` or `set-projections` commonly used as one last chance to use data batched to state to build a large command for the outbox.
 ### :hitch2.def.curator/de-init
 This function is called Every time that a curator is gced.
 This is currently disabled